DeifMohamed2/doc-bd-a1/README.md

 ## Execution Steps

 1. **Build Docker Image**:
-   - After creating the Dockerfile, build it to produce an image.
+   - After creating the Dockerfile, we build it to produce an image.
      ```
      docker build -t bd-a1-image .
      ```

 2. **Run Docker Container**:
-   - Run the container using the generated image.
+   - we Run the container using the generated image.
      ```
      docker run -it --name bd-a1-container bd-a1-image
      ```